wgxcodersdc/front-end-community/first-timers-guides/first_timers_javascript_guide.md

 We can use the JavaScript console in our browser's web development tools to check the value of JavaScript variables.
 Though web developer tools exist in Firefox, Safari, and Internet Explorer/Edge, we will be using Google Chrome for this example as it works well on all operating systems.

-In Google Chrome, type `ctrl + shift + J` (Windows, Linix, or Chromebook) or `cmd + opt + J` (Mac) to open the JavaScript console.
+In Google Chrome, type `ctrl + shift + J` (Windows, Linux, or Chromebook) or `cmd + opt + J` (Mac) to open the JavaScript console.

 ![Google Chrome JavaScript console](https://raw.githubusercontent.com/womenwhocodedc/front-end-community/master/assets/js-first-timers-guide/ChromeBlankConsole.png)

 Copy and paste `var text = document.getElementById("text");` into the console window and press enter.
 You should see the text `undefined` - this is OK.
 Then type `text` and press enter - this examines the content of the `text` variable.
-Click on the arrow next to `div` to expand it - you should see the entire `div` element with our top secret element.
+Click on the arrow next to `div` to expand it - you should see the entire `div` element with our top secret paragraph.

 ![Div element in Developer Tools](https://raw.githubusercontent.com/womenwhocodedc/front-end-community/master/assets/js-first-timers-guide/DivTextConsole.png)